Nyaa Torrents: History

 In 2011, some users of the site were sued for copyright infringement.
-The site was a target of a large DDoS attack purportedly originating from the Japanese government in early September 2014.
+The site was a target of a large DDoS attack in early September 2014.

 On 1 May 2017, their .se, .eu, and .org domain names were deactivated, with the site's moderators later confirming that the owner took it down voluntarily.
 In the following weeks, several forks, partially based on Nyaa code and database of torrents, were started, each using "nyaa" in its name.

 In the official FAQ posted by the community that surrounded Nyaa, it is said that some data between 2016 and May 2017 was lost, and there was not a reputable backup of the Nyaa database for that time period.

-In June 2017, TorrentFreak reported that Germany-based Goodlabs put up a fake version of the .eu site in an attempt to get users to download malware.
-The website encouraged users to download a "free binary client" in an attempt to gain access to the victim's computer.
+In June 2017, TorrentFreak reported that Germany-based Goodlabs put up a fake version of the .eu site in an attempt to get users to download a "free binary client".

 In April 2018, Cloudflare terminated its services to Nyaa.
 According to Cloudflare, "The pirate site tried to interfere with and thwart the operation of the company's abuse reporting systems."

 In 2020 the site was blocked in India, along with other pirate streaming and torrent websites, after a decision by the Delhi High Court in favour of the plaintiff, Disney India.
 The court order provided for "dynamic" blocking meaning that Disney could ask for further bans on websites violating copyrights other than the ones in the order.

 In June 2021, Verizon Fios blocked the website.

 In an effort to provide security and to help users access the site, Nyaa released an announcement with recommendations on how to unblock their website.
 The announcement also warns users against the use of proxy sites, as they can potentially steal information or serve malware.